-The application deadlines for the 2017 Howard Baker Memorial Scholarship and the 2017 Walter Harrison Scholarship have now passed.
-Winners will be announced in April.
-Applications for the 2018 scholarship year will be available in the fall of 2017.
+Applications for the Howard Baker Memorial Scholarship and the Walter Harrison Scholarship will open on Friday, Sept.
+1, 2017 at 12:00 a.m. and close on Monday, Jan.
+8, 2018 at 11:59 p.m.
 Only students who reside in households of North Georgia EMC members are eligible for the Baker and Harrison scholarships.

 The Baker scholarship is offered every fall to high school seniors who live with an NGEMC member.
 The student must attend school in the same county where he or she lives.
 The scholarship is awarded to one senior in each of the seven counties served by NGEMC.
 These counties are Catoosa, Chattooga, Floyd, Gordon, Murray, Walker, and Whitfield.